-This course has a special focus on low-income urban communities as they relate to child development in the United States and Israel.
+Examination of the complex relationships between family & school systems, with a special focus on low-income urban communities as they relate to child development.
 Topics explore the roles culture, immigration, & racial/ethnic diversity play in establishing effective partnerships between families & schools.

 This course will take you on a journey of exploration that challenges the assumptions you have about the Earth and Life.
 You will learn to use the tools of science, inquiry and investigation while exploring the urban environment of New York City and biodiversity and extinction in London and Lyme Regis.

-This course explores the music industry to examine how popular music influences global social, cultural and technological trends.
-Students explore the relevance of popular music as an expressive culture and the role of New York and London as gateways to music genres from around the world.
+This course explores the role of New York and London as gateways to music genres from around the world.

 This course examines visual culture of the city, from the dynamics of visuality in the nineteenth-century modern cityscape to the mega cities of globalization.
 New York City and Paris will be the primary case studies.

-Eligible candidates for global honors seminars are Steinhardt students enrolled in their freshman or sophomore year during 2020-2021.
+Eligible candidates for global honors seminars are Steinhardt incoming freshman or rising sophomores.
 You must have a Steinhardt cumulative grade point average of 3.5 or higher and demonstrate a record of leadership, community engagement, and service.

 Students may participate in only one global honors seminar during their degree.